 With this little anecdote, I’d like to prepare you for a couple of things:

 - Drivers are waiting at bus stops for passengers, obviously.
 Mostly, their vehicles are fine since they have to have a special license to drive foreigners.
 If they don’t, they can really get in big trouble.
 I don’t know if you will also face problems, however, I’d refrain from testing.
 Actually, I just stumbled into this situation – and the tin can.

 - Just like Cubans need a transport license, they also need a license to run any other service like for instance a casa particular or a paladar, hence a guesthouse or a restaurant.
 These licenses are very expensive.
 The hosts pay a high tax for the rooms – no matter if they get to rent them out or not.
 That’s actually the reason why the owners tend to overbook their rooms and possibly shuffle excessive guests around.

-Obviously, there are also illegal casas.
+Obviously, there are also illegal cases.
 These do not meet the minimum requirements but are much cheaper.
-As a matter of fact, I would not stay there since the host as well as the guest are prone to serious sanctions.
+As a matter of fact, I would not stay there since the host as well as the guest is prone to serious sanctions.

 Where to Stay and to Eat

 However, from the moment the young man dropped me off at the doorstep of my pre-booked Casa Particular, everything went smoothly.